Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 In my experience, bougainvillea flowers well in their first year of potting as they can attain all the nutrients they require from the new potting soil or compost.

 After a few years in the same pot, the amount of flowers and the health of the foliage can reduce as the bougainvilleas roots have essentially used up the available nutrients in the pot.
 It is at this point that fertilizing your potted bougainvillea can stimulate and support the growth of flowers, foliage, and vines.

 I have seen the best results when using a half-strength liquid all-purpose fertilizer in the Spring (after the threat of cold weather and frost has passed) feeding once per week until the middle of July.

 It is important to stop feeding in the Summer as fertilizer can stimulate softer lush growth which is particularly susceptible to damage from cold snaps.

 Too much fertilizer also creates soft growth that is far more likely to be susceptible to damage from aphids.

-I should note the bougainvillea flowered well for the first 2-3 years without any fertilizer as it was in good compost, in pot that slightly restricts the roots (which promotes flowering) and in full sunlight.
+I should note the bougainvillea flowered well for the first 2-3 years without any fertilizer as it was in good compost, in a pot that slightly restricts the roots (which promotes flowering), and in full sunlight.

 How to Increase Bougainvillea Blooms

 The key to increasing flowering is to plant bougainvillea in a pot that slightly restricts the roots, in full sunlight and avoid overwatering.
-Bougainvillea flowers best when it roots are somewhat pot bound and when watered infrequently.
+Bougainvillea flowers best when its roots are somewhat pot-bound and when watered infrequently.
 Creating mild stress to your bougainvillea promotes flowering.